sweeneychris/TheiaSfM/docs/source/bibliography.rst

    P4P Problem for Camera with Unknown Focal Length**. *Computer Vision and Pattern Recognition*, 2008.
 IEEE Conference on.

 ..
+[ChatterjeeICCV13] Chatterjee, A. and Govindu, V. **Efficient and Robust Large- Scale Rotation Averaging** *International Conference on Computer Vision (ICCV)*, 2013.

+..
 [Cheng] Cheng, J. and Leng, C. and Wu, J. and Cui, H. **Hanqing LuFast and Accurate Image Matching with Cascade Hashing for 3D Reconstruction**. *Computer Vision and Pattern Recognition (CVPR)*, 2014.